ai4cyberiu/ai4cyberiu.github.io/README.md

 ### PhishTank Analytics - Approach 1

 * **Reason**: The purpose of utilizing PhishTank data is to easily determine whether a URL is associated with phishing or not.
 The dataset provided by PhishTank consists of known URLs used for phishing, which is valuable for identifying potential phishing sites that could pose a risk to our network.
-* **The objective** is to identify the characteristics of phishing sites to improve our overall ability to detect such sites.
+The objective is to identify the characteristics of phishing sites to improve our overall ability to detect such sites.
 * **Importance in the Industry**: Phishing is the most effective method employed by malicious individuals to gain unauthorized access to networks.
 By gaining a deeper understanding of the attributes exhibited by phishing sites, organizations can take proactive measures, such as deploying firewalls or spam filters, to prevent attacks and protect their enterprise.
 * **Value of AI in Cybersecurity**: PhishTank's data repositories are regularly updated.
 Connecting to this data provides a realistic perspective on the current phishing threat landscape and enables AI to discover ways in which defenses can adapt to enhance the detection and blocking of attacks.
 * **Objective**: The purpose is to categorize websites as either phishing or legitimate.
 * **Data Sources**: The dataset of phishing URLs was sourced from PhishTank in CSV format, as indicated on slide 25.
 The list of legitimate URLs was obtained from AlexaRank in CSV format.
 * **Method**: Predictive analysis was conducted using classification techniques.
 Python was chosen as the programming language due to its scalability and wide range of tools for accessing datasets.
 * **Final Notes**: Various classification models were assessed, with the Random Forest Model demonstrating the highest performance.

+#### URL Feature Extraction

 ## [↑](#table-of-contents) Visualization Display